xman1212/debian-ssh/README.md

 debian-ssh
 ==========

-Simple Debian Docker images with *passwordless* SSH access and a regular user with `sudo` rights
+Simple Debian/Ubuntu Docker images with *passwordless* SSH access and a regular user with `sudo` rights

 Tags (and their corresponding official base images)